vin3697/Squats_with_AI/README.md

 Now, I have just calculated the euclidean distance between them and depending on the distance value I have built the logic which enables me to count the number of squats down by person!!
+## the result can be more accurate if I would have used ankle and hip pose for calculating the number of squats

-## with different pose of body parts I can develope such project for counting push-ups and crunches as well ##
+## with different pose of body parts I can develope such project for counting push-ups and crunches as well

 ******** I have taken reference from this guy https://github.com/nicknochnack/MediaPipePoseEstimation ********